RapidRide E Line

-The E Line is one of seven RapidRide lines (limited-stop routes with some bus rapid transit features) operated by King County Metro in King County, Washington.
-The E Line began service on February 15, 2014, running between Aurora Village Transit Center in Shoreline and Pioneer Square, Seattle in Downtown Seattle.
-The line runs mainly via Aurora Avenue N and 3rd Ave.
+The RapidRide E Line is one of eight RapidRide lines (limited-stop routes with some bus rapid transit features) operated by King County Metro in King County, Washington.
+The E Line began service on February 15, 2014, running from Aurora Village Transit Center in Shoreline to Pioneer Square in Downtown Seattle.
+The line runs primarily on Aurora Avenue North (State Route 99) and 3rd Avenue.
+The line's northern terminus connects to the Swift Blue Line operated by Community Transit, which continues north on State Route 99 to Everett Station.